 Open communication between charging station and car

 OCPP (Open Charge Point Protocol) is the global open communication protocol between the charging station and the central system of the charging station operator.
 This protocol handles the charging transaction and can also exchange information between the vehicle and the electricity grid.
-OCPP is an initiative of ElaadNL in the Netherlands and has been expanded and improved over the past eight years by the pioneers in the international EV charging industry.
-OCPP is currently hosted by the Open Charge Alliance, a Dutch foundation with up to 100 members from 25 countries on 4 continents.
+OCPP is an initiative of ElaadNL in the Netherlands and has been expanded and improved over the past eight years by pioneers in the international EV charging industry.
+OCPP is currently hosted by the Open Charge Alliance, a Dutch foundation with over 100 members from 25 countries on four continents.
 OCPP has been downloaded more than 17,000 times by developers around the world and is considered the de facto global standard.

 Open ADR (Open Automated Demand Response) is an open and standardized way for electricity suppliers and system operators to communicate DR signals with each other and with their customers in a common language over an existing IP-based communications network, such as the Internet.
-As the most comprehensive standard for automated demand response, OpenADR has gained widespread support across the industry.
-ElaadNL is developing OpenLEADR together with LF Energy.
+As the most comprehensive standard for automated demand response, OpenADR has gained broad industry-wide support.
+Together with LF Energy, ElaadNL is developing OpenLEADR.

 Standards such as ISO/IEC 15118 and IEC 61851-1 were developed to ensure basic-level interoperability of front-end communication and signaling processes for smart charging between electric vehicles and charging points.
 ISO/IEC 15118 provides communication between the electric vehicle and the charging point.
 IEC 61850 communicates between the charging point and the energy supplier.

 Also see the project PKI – Public Key Infrastructure in which ISO15118 and the implementation of an open network is researched and tested.